hannorein/rebound/README.md

 ### User-defined functions in the problem.c file

-The problem.c file must contain at least four functions.
-You do not need to implement all of them, but a dummy (doing nothing) needs to be present to successfully link the object files.
+The problem.c file must contain at least three functions.
+You do need to implement all of them, but a dummy (doing nothing) is sufficient to successfully link the object files.
 The following documentation describes what these functions do.

 - `void problem_init(int argc, char* argv[]) `